SyHoMadara/online-market-project-server/README.md

 remember don't close command line or kill process

-Creat normal user: After login as supperuser you can click on User and add user or update a user
+**Creat normal user** : After login as supperuser you can click on User and add user or update a user